 Jalil’s last act as a father restores, a minimum of partly, the image of him Mariam carried together with her throughout her childhood.
 In the main father figures conferred throughout the novel — Jalil, Hakim, and Rasheed — they’re all fallible to varying degrees, but all, at some level, capable of affection.

 Jalil betrays his girl however tries to create amends; Hakim, whereas an exquisite father, has a problem in connecting along with his wife’s suffering relating to their sons, and at last, Rasheed, heartless and self-seeking in nearly every side aside from his affectionateness and kindness toward Zalmai.

 Through his investigation of maternity, fatherhood, and gender roles, Hosseini shows however tough it’s to be an honest man, woman, father, or mother, and the way social demands, values, and limitations structure these tries.

 By providing all of those fathers with redeeming qualities, Hosseini shows compassion for his characters and for the advanced scenario within which they struggle to try to their best.

 There are several themes to contemplate during this novel. an issue that resonated on behalf of me was the bonds those females created in a very patriarchic and sometimes misogynistic world.
 The women forge robust bonds despite the efforts of their husbands and their government to cut back women’s power.

-The bonds dissent in nature. as an example, Giti, Hasina, and Laila kind a bond of young friendly relationship, however Mariam and Laila kinda far additional powerful familial bond later within the novel.
+The bonds dissent in nature. as an example, Giti, Hasina, and Laila kind a bond of young friendly relationship.
+However, Mariam and Laila kinda far additional powerful familial bond later within the novel A Thousand Splendid Suns.